 Entry is updated version of chapter “Schools” from White Plains, New York: A City of Contrasts:

 Though there were schools in White Plains (WP) as far back as the early 1700’s little is known about them.
-According to Renoda Hoffman in her book “Yesterday in WP,” there was a school in WP that was abandoned in 1738.
+According to Renoda Hoffman in her book Yesterday in WP, there was a school in WP that was abandoned in 1738.

 In 1864, the Towns of Harrison and WP created the Union Free School District No 1.
-The Court Street School was expanded a number of times.
-In 1895, the high school with 4 grades was established at the Court St location.
-In 1898, two new grammar schools East View ( that John Rösch refers to school as East Side in his book Picturesque White Plains) and Fisher Hill opened both of which had 8 rooms.
-In 1903, Hillside School opened with 8 rooms (closing in 1942).
+Court Street School and was expanded a number of times.
+In 1895, the high school with four grades was established at the Court St location.
+Below is a view of school from Martine at Court St corner and then the view on Mamaroneck Ave.

 In 1917, Ferris Ave School opened with 10 rooms.

 Mamaroneck Ave School opened in 1921 with 12 rooms.
 Additions were made in 1923 and in 1926 when the Jr High level was added.
 Jr High level was removed in 1933.
 Additions were added at a later decade but not sure of dates.
 A likely time was in the 1960’s during the Baby Boom.
 Today, the school houses grades K-5.